Biology, BS

 Exploring careers with a biology degree

 Earning a bachelor’s degree in biology opens up a wide range of career paths.
 Whether your interests lie in medicine, research, or education, you'll likely find a direction that truly inspires you.
 Additionally, pursuing advanced education can pave the way for a rewarding career in the medical field.
-Graduates from DSU have successfully landed positions as park naturalists with the South Dakota Game, Fish, and Parks, as well as biotechnologists at national monuments.
+Graduates from DSU have successfully landed positions as park naturalists with the South Dakota Game, Fish, and Parks, nursing and medical schools, as well as biotechnologists at national monuments.